quil-lang/quilc/README.md

 docker run --rm -it -p PORT:PORT rigetti/quilc -R -p PORT
 ```

+Ports 5555 and 6000 are exposed using the EXPOSE directive in the `rigetti/quilc` image, so
+you can additionally use the `-P` to automatically bind these ports to randomly assigned
+host ports.
+You can then inspect the mapping using `docker port CONTAINER [PORT]`.

 ## Release Process

 1. Update `VERSION.txt` and dependency versions (if applicable) and push the commit to `master`.